jessewaweru/CustomerSegmentation/README.md

 ```

 #### **Insights I gained from the problem statement:**
-- The first section of the code generated the customers who averaged the most days before making another purchase.
-The second section highlights the same but now the top 30 purchasers.
-Such data could prove ciritical when changing marketing strategies especially when it comes to promotions and identifying specific bottlenecks in a customer's buying journey.
+- The code initially identifies customers with the longest average purchase intervals.
+Subsequently, it highlights the top 30 customers based on purchase frequency.
+This data can be crucial for refining marketing strategies, particularly regarding promotions and identifying potential bottlenecks in the customer journey.
-- The business could offer promotions that are catered to logisitic solutions due to possible issues such as high cost of shipping and delivery
+- The business could offer promotions focused on logistics solutions to address potential issues like high shipping and delivery costs.

 ### 5. What are some of the more popular products bought from the store(considering the lack of product categories from the dataset)?